solidjs/solid/documentation/rendering.md

 </ul>
 ```

-The library also includes a couple transform directives that can be applied to the each and when control flow.
+The library also includes a couple transform directives that can be applied to the For control flow.

 ### selectWhen(signal, handler)
 ### selectEach(signal, handler)